VijayaboopathiE/VijayaboopathiE/README.md

-- 👋 Hi, I’m @VijayaboopathiE
+- 👋 Hi, I’m @Vijayaboopathi Easwaramoorthi
 - 👀 I’m interested in java programming and web development
-- 🌱 I’m currently learning HTML And CSS
+- 🌱 I’m currently learning Rust and Spring Boot
 - 📫 How to reach me @ www.linkedin.com/in/vijayaboopathi